IgorKiso/CompStak/README.md

 By aggregating the data into the cube, I obtained a comprehensive summary of sales performance across different dimensions.
 This included insights into sales trends at the store level, regional performance, customer purchasing behavior, and inventory levels.
 The cube allows for efficient querying and analysis of sales data, providing valuable insights into product performance, customer engagement, and store operations.
 This implementation facilitates detailed and flexible analysis, supporting the company's need to track individual sales, analyze sales trends, monitor customer behavior, and manage inventory across multiple stores.
+Additionally, the model can easily be integrated into any reporting tool.